Jemrich27/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Tasks are a great way to move!
+IP addresses are so useful